-There are two sides to this sword which addicts contemplating recovery or treatment often look to.
+There are two sides to this sword that addicts contemplating recovery or treatment often look to.
 Can I be a successful addict?
 And, can my addiction be successful?
 “Most people with an addiction want to quit,” Swaby explains.
 Few of us wake up one morning yearning to become a successful addict.
 We might have desired the perfect balance for a time.
 It is even possible that we maintained the guise of such balance for a time.
 Our quality of life continued to perish, our minds, bodies, and souls, deteriorating.

 Aurora Recovery Centre knows how hard it is to mutter those humble words, “I Need Help”.
 By calling our confidential phone line today, you can speak with one of our trained professionals.
 Your privacy is our priority alongside your healing, treatment, and recovery.
 Lifelong recovery can start with one phone call.
 Call us today 1-844-515-STOP.